williaml33moore/bathtub/examples/uvm_examples/codec/README.md

 # codec
-The reference implementation libraries for UVM 1.0, 1.1, and 1.2 include a working sample verification environment for a simple parallel-to-serial codec.
+The reference implementation libraries for UVM 1.0, 1.1, and 1.2 include complete source code for a working verification environment for a simple parallel-to-serial codec.
-This example applies Bathtub to that codec environment.
+We are going to apply Bathtub to that codec environment.
-The goal is to illustrate how you can apply Bathtub to any UVM testbench.
+The purpose is to illustrate how you can apply Bathtub to any UVM testbench.
 ## Overview
 In general, these are the steps for applying Bathtub to a UVM testbench.
 1. Build a working UVM environment.